Everything You Need to Know About Post Pregnancy Skincare

 If you’re dealing with melasma, an organic pigmentation serum can help even out and brighten your skin tone.
-This one from Eco. improves pigmentation and restores skin’s radiance with certified organic jojoba oil and sunflower oil.

 While you wait for melasma to disappear, protect your skin by putting on a natural sunscreen every day.
 Choose one that doesn’t have any nasty stuff like chemical absorbers and nano particles.